Henry Cartwright (footballer)

-Henry Cartwright (born 11 December 2004) is an English professional footballer who plays as a midfielder for club Falkirk, on loan from club Leicester City.
+Henry Cartwright (born 11 December 2004) is an English professional footballer who plays as a defensive midfielder for club Bradford City.

 Career

 A product of the Leicester City academy, Cartwright first joined the club at Under-9s level.
 He signed a new contract with the club in the Summer of 2025.

 On 11 July 2025, Cartwright signed for Scottish Premiership club Falkirk on a season-long loan.
 He made his professional debut the day after, coming on as a substitute for Liam Henderson in the 67th minute of a 7–0 away win against Highland Football League club Brechin City in the group stage of the Scottish League Cup.
 He made his league debut on 3 August, coming on as a substitute for Dylan Tait in the 79th minute of a 2–2 draw at home in the Scottish Premiership.

+On 3 July 2026, Cartwright joined League One side Bradford City for an undisclosed fee.